Jesus the Bridegroom, Astonishing New Perspective

 In my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place.
 (John 14:2)

 As women, we spend many hours dreaming of our wedding day.
 In ancient Israel, the Bride was busy.
-In the year following her betrothal, she spent many hours sewing a beautiful white wedding gown and veil.
+In the year after her betrothal, she spent many hours sewing a beautiful white wedding gown and veil.
 She also weaved linens for her new home.

 The most important thing the Bride made was a white sash, about 18 inches wide and 6 feet long.
 The sash was embroidered with special symbols personal to her or her family.